Covid-19: Cases in US cross 10 lakh, over 59,000 dead; Americans choose to ‘ride it out’ in India

 The US has launched an investigation into whether the coronavirus originated in a high-security lab in Wuhan.
 Several conspiracy theories are circling about the Wuhan Institute of Virology’s P4 laboratory, which is equipped to handle dangerous viruses.
 Earlier this month, the laboratory’s director denied any link to the outbreak.
 Trump has also repeatedly questioned China’s transparency in handling the pandemic, accusing it of fudging data.

 Last week, US Secretary of State Mike Pompeo said America will make sure the entire world knows that the virus originated in China.
 China hit back on Tuesday, accusing American politicians of telling “barefaced lies” over the pandemic, The South China Morning Post reported.

-“They have only one objective: to shirk their responsibility for their own poor epidemic prevention and control measures and divert public attention,” Chinese Foreign Ministry Spokesperson Geng Shuang said.
+“They [the US] have only one objective: to shirk their responsibility for their own poor epidemic prevention and control measures and divert public attention,” Chinese Foreign Ministry Spokesperson Geng Shuang said.
 “I don’t know what the motive is behind calling for an investigation, seeking damages and compensation.
 This is political manipulation.”

-Geng also denounced White House Trade Adviser Peter Navarro as a “liar”, rejecting his claim that China hoarded medical equipment, and sent low quality and even counterfeit coronavirus antibody test kits to the US.
+Geng also called White House Trade Adviser Peter Navarro a “liar”, rejecting his claim that China hoarded medical equipment and sent low quality, and even counterfeit, coronavirus antibody test kits to the US.

 China, where Covid-19 originated, has 83,940 infections and over 4,600 deaths, but has managed to control the spread of the virus, with very few new infections every day over the past month.